menzerath/monstercat-api/README.md

 For additional features open an issue or feel free to create a pull request.

 * login with your Monstercat account
-* load and traverse release list
+* list, search and filter all releases
 * download releases as FLAC or mp3 (login required)

 ## Usage